It’s been a great few weeks sharing photos and stories from Puerto Vallarta, Mexico. Now the time has come for a photo wrap-up.

 Even early in the morning there was a lot going on at Los Muertos Beach.
 This was one of my favorite Puerto Vallarta beaches.

 Would you be up for a vacation in a beachside hut like this?

 Call up the water taxi for your aquatic transportation needs.

-Lots of folks like to ride jet skis near Los Arcos Marine Park.
+Lots of folks like to ride jet skis near Los Arcos Marine Park, a popular snorkeling spot.